KIWI77C/SuperBugrio-pyGame/README.md

 2. Modified and debugged the platform data in the map, the position of the game characters.

-3. Involved the use of prop classes by enemies and players, who use bullets and swords against each other, modified the attributes of the props according to the state of the game characters.
+3. Participated the use of prop classes by enemies and players, who use bullets and swords against each other, modified the attributes of the props according to the state of the game characters.

 4. Updated menu information (HP/LEVEL/TIME).